infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 where the support points are not known at the time of measure data creation.
 Instead of storing the specific support and coefficient values, `FunctionalDiscreteMeasureData` stores the minimum number of supports required for the measure, and a coefficient function that maps supports to coefficients.
-When the measure built on a `FunctionalDiscreteMeasureData` is evaluated (expanded), supports will be generated based on the functions stored in the data object.
+When the measure is built on a `FunctionalDiscreteMeasureData` is evaluated (expanded), supports will be generated based on the functions stored in the data object.
 The method of support generation is recorded as a `label` in the measure object.